arangodb/docs/arangograph/deployments.md

 #### OneShard

-1. Select the memory size of your node.
-2. Select the CPU size of your node.
-3. Select the initial disk size of your node.
-The available ranges for the disk size depend on the selected memory size.
+- Select the memory size of your node.
+The disk size is automatically set for you based on the selected memory size.
-4. Select the upper limit for the disk size.
-It defaults to twice the initial disk size.
-You can set it to the same value as the initial disk size to disable automatic disk sizing.

 {% hint 'info' %}
 A deployment's node disk size is automatically increased by 25% when the maximal